 Pixie, like all pigs, prefers to be clean, so stay away from the game’s piles of putrid mud and feces.
 Run away from the workers, and try to find carrots, which will give you a much-needed boost of energy.

-Zoey Claxton, a student at the University of Texas–Austin, was inspired to develop a video game that was impossible to win, because anytime smart, social individuals like Pixie are raised for their flesh—whether on factory farms or small “humane” farms—they always die painfully in a slaughterhouse.
+Zach Claxton, a student at the University of Texas–Austin, was inspired to develop a video game that was impossible to win, because anytime smart, social individuals like Pixie are raised for their flesh—whether on factory farms or small “humane” farms—they always die painfully in a slaughterhouse.

-Zoey is on a mission to put an end to the “humane meat” myth, propagated by stores like Whole Foods—which is based in her hometown of Austin—that use misleading labels like “humanely raised.”
-She felt compelled to take action after seeing a PETA undercover investigation that revealed severe crowding, lameness, and death at a Whole Foods “humane” pork supplier.
+Zach is on a mission to put an end to the “humane meat” myth, propagated by stores like Whole Foods—which is based in their hometown of Austin—that use misleading labels like “humanely raised.”
+They felt compelled to take action after seeing a PETA undercover investigation that revealed severe crowding, lameness, and death at a Whole Foods “humane” pork supplier.
 PETA’s investigator observed pigs who spent almost all their time confined to crowded sheds with concrete floors.
 Sick and severely injured pigs were left to languish for weeks, and some were eventually shot in the head and killed.
 Workers hit those who were being loaded for slaughter and grabbed and lifted screaming pigs by their ears.

 Take Action for Pigs Like Pixie

-Join Zoey in helping real pigs, who suffer and die so that Whole Foods and other stores can sell their flesh using deceptive “humane meat” claims.
+Join Zach in helping real pigs, who suffer and die so that Whole Foods and other stores can sell their flesh using deceptive “humane meat” claims.
 Urge Whole Foods to stop duping consumers with dubious labels, and avoid all animal-derived foods, even “humane,” “organic,” or “free-range” meat, eggs, and milk.